 When cooking, make sure to eat sitting down to avoid over-tasting.
 Put a piece of gum or a mint leaf in your mouth.
 The extra second it takes for you to remove the gum will give you time to think twice about tasting again and again!

 Avoid the “All or Nothing” approach to eating.
 If you overate at a meal or ate too much of an unhealthy food, move on and start making healthy, balanced choices again.
 Every small step helps.

 Make sure to have healthy snack foods handy.
 Overeating or eating too much of an unhealthy food often occurs because you are too hungry to make wise decisions, or there are no healthy alternatives.
 Keep cut up veggies, nuts, and fruits available for snacking.

 Portions matter—even on healthy foods.
 You are sitting at the table for a long time.
 Be careful!

-It took us a while to get Harold to understand how to navigate the Jewish year.
-Eventually, he learned that he can still enjoy each Simcha and eat plenty without damaging his health, as long as he plans carefully and remembers the positive and negative ramifications of his actions.
+It took us a while to get Moe to understand how to navigate the Jewish year.
+Eventually, he learned that he can still enjoy each Simcha without damaging his health, as long as he plans carefully and remembers the positive and negative ramifications of his actions.
 Ultimately, he was happy with just getting through certain times of the year without losing weight but also without gaining much either.
 When we can accomplish that, we “add hours to our day, days to your year and years to our life”.